 1. V&A Dundee

-One of the most hotly-anticipated attraction openings of the year, get ready for V&A Dundee to open its doors on 15 September to a world of innovation, creativity and incredible exhibitions.
-V&A Dundee will be Scotland’s first design museum and the first V&A outside London, and will be a place to provide inspiration, discovery and learning through the many design features it is home to.
+One of the most hotly-anticipated attraction openings of the year, the V&A Dundee opened its doors to the world on 15 September 2018, welcoming us to a world of innovation, creativity and incredible exhibitions.
+V&A Dundee is Scotland’s first design museum and the first V&A outside London, and is a place that provides inspiration, discovery and learning through the many design features it is home to.